University of the Highlands and Islands: Faculty of Science, Health and Engineering

 The Faculty of Science, Health and Engineering has research in Renewables, Marine Science, Digital Health, Sustainable Rural Development and Environmental Issues.
 A fully online honours degree programme is available across the UK from this faculty.
 The BSc (Hons) Sustainable Development is an example of a multi-disciplinary programme from this Faculty.
 The programme has professional accreditation from the Institute of Economic Development.
 The Faculty also offers postgraduate studies, including an MSc in Sustainable Rural Development.
 This Masters programme also has professional accreditation from the Institute of Economic Development.

-The Energy and Technology subject area offers a range of academic programs up to, and including Masters level (such as MSc Developing Low Carbon Communities and MSc Sustainable Energy Solutions), together with various subjects taught at HNC/HND level.
+The Energy and Technology subject area offers a range of academic programs up to, and including Masters level, together with various subjects taught at HNC/HND level.

 UHI has links with the new Centre for Health Sciences located behind Raigmore Hospital.
 This is being funded by Highlands and Islands Enterprise, the Scottish Government and Johnson and Johnson.
 UHI purchased the Centre for Health Science in Inverness from Highlands and Islands Enterprise in a £9.83m deal.
 The building includes a research centre.
 Phase I of this opened in early 2007, phase II and phase III were opened in 2009.
 The University of Stirling has moved its nursing and midwifery operations from Raigmore Hospital to the CfHS.
 A BSc Oral Health Science was set up in 2008, and was based on two campuses, the Centre for Health Sciences and Dumfries Dental Centre.
 In 2011 a third campus was added in Stornoway.
 In September 2016 the Nursing and Midwifery Council approved the transfer of the pre-registration nurse BSc nursing programmes in Inverness and Stornoway to be provided by UHI.

-In August 2015, UHI Inverness, one of the main collaborators at UHI, opened its doors at the Inverness Campus.
-The £50m 18,500 sqm facility offers services for further and higher education courses including Life Sciences education and research.
+In August 2015, UHI Inverness, one of the main collaborators at UHI, opened at the Inverness Campus.
+The £50m 18,500 sqm facility offers further and higher education courses including Life Sciences education and research.

 The £6.5 million Alexander Graham Bell Centre for Digital Health is a Moray College UHI centre for excellence in digital health and Life Science for the North of Scotland and beyond, providing facilities for, and expertise in, digital health and life science research and education.
 The centre was officially opened by the Princess Royal in June 2014.
 UHI received a £9 million grant from the UK Government for this project.

 The new life sciences innovation centre is a collaborative project between UHI and Highlands and Islands Enterprise.
 The total size of the building is projected to be 2700m².
 The new innovation centre aims to promote the development of education and research.
 The new centre will also collaborate with the proposed Elective Care Centre also planned for Inverness Campus.